melli79/mathGames/Readme.md

 A ternary logic table is minimally hiding iff every Unknown in the target value can be made F and also T by replacing the Unknown inputs with F or T appropriately.

-Q3:  What are the tables for not, and, or, equality, xor?
+Q3:  What are the tables for not, and, or, equality, neq?

 ### 4. Boolean algebra